overlookmotel/router-tree/README.md

 2. Route files loaded using Node's `require()`
 3. Internal paths calculated from file paths
 4. Companions (see below) added to routes
-5. Route files exporting plain objects (or `null`) converted to instances of `Route` (class constructor called)
+5. Route files exporting plain objects (or `null`) converted to instances of `Route`
+6. `.initProps()` method called on each node
-6. Associated files added to `files` object on routes
+7. Associated files added to `files` object on routes
-7. Parentage of all nodes determined by reference to `parentPath` property
+8. Parentage of all nodes determined by reference to `parentPath` property
-8. Route tree built - all properties noted above are set
+9. Route tree built - all properties noted above are set
-9. `.init()` method called on each node, starting at root and working up the tree
+10. `.init()` method called on each node, starting at root and working up the tree
-10. `.initPath()` method called on each node
+11. `.initPath()` method called on each node
-11. Tree returned
+12. Tree returned

 Therefore:

-* Properties which affect parentage must be set as initial properties or in a `Route` subclass constructor.
+* Properties which affect parentage must be set as initial properties or in a `Route` subclass constructor or `.initProps()` method.
-* Properties which affect the `path` must be set in `init()` method at latest.
+* Properties which affect the `path` must be set in `.init()` method at latest.

 ### Loading options